C.J. Cron Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.6 K/9, the fourth-worst in the league.
+- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians have a 3.97 team ERA that ranks 12th across all MLB pitching staffs.
+- The Guardians' 4.06 team ERA ranks 12th across all MLB pitching staffs.

-- Guardians pitchers combine to give up 21 home runs (one per game), the eighth-fewest in the league.
+- Guardians pitchers combine to surrender the ninth-fewest home runs in baseball (22 total, one per game).

-- Quantrill (1-1 with a 4.15 ERA and 13 strikeouts in 21 2/3 innings pitched) gets the start for the Guardians, his fifth of the season.
+- The Guardians will look to Battenfield (0-1) in his third start of the season.

-- His most recent appearance was on Wednesday against the Detroit Tigers, when the right-hander threw six scoreless innings while giving up four hits.
+- His last appearance was out of the bullpen on Monday when the right-hander tossed 2/3 innings against the Colorado Rockies while allowing hits.

-- The 28-year-old has put up a 4.15 ERA and 5.4 strikeouts per nine innings in four games this season, while giving up a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.